Best payment plans for real estate projects in

 Possession-Linked Payment Plan in Real Estate

-is a financing model in which the majority of the property’s cost becomes
+Payment Plan is a financing model in which the majority of the

-often 60%–70% of the property price, is then settled at the
+The bulk amount, often 60%–70% of the property price, is then

-time of possession, along with any applicable utility, registration, or tax
+settled at the time of possession, along with any applicable utility,

 How It Works